flatironinstitute/finufft/docs/users.rst

 #. `NWelch <https://github.com/sdrastro/NWelch>`_: Code for estimating power spectra and other properties of non-equispaced time-series, by astronomer Sarah Dodson-Robinson and others.

+#. `Picsou <https://github.com/matthieumeo/pycsou>`_: package for solving linear inverse problems with convex penalties using proximal optimization algorithms, in Python, by researchers at EPFL.
+This includes regularized imaging problems.

 Other wrappers to (cu)FINUFFT
 ------------------------------